MartinPacker/filterCSV/README.md

 While iThoughts can tolerate CSV files where trailing empty cells are suppressed, filterCSV includes them.

+## Command Files

+Instead of specifying commands as pairs of parameters on the command line you can use Stream 3 to point to a file containing the commands.

+For example:

+    filterCSV < input.csv > output.csv 3< commands.txt

+Here the `3< commands.txt` specifies the commands will be read in from the file commands.txt.

+The format is very similar to the command line format for specifiers and actions.
+For example:

+    '^A1$' 'triangle FF0000' // A1 nodes get the red triangle treatment

+In the above any characters before the first space are treated as the specifier.
+They do not have to be in quotation marks.
+Any characters after the first space are treated as the actions - up to just before the double slash.

+**Note:** The specifier and the actions must be on the same line.

+In the example above a comment was introduced by `//`.
+Any characters after this on the same line are treated as a comment and ignored. \
+You can comment out a whole line with `//` - which might be useful for exploration purposes.
+Blank lines are also ignored. \
+Comments aren't feasible with command line parameters - so using a command file like this might be preferred.

 ## Test Files

 [tests/README.md](./tests/README.md) describes test files that you can study to become familiar with filterCSV.

+## iThoughts Shape Names

+The following shape names are defined by iThoughts.

+    auto
+    rectangle
+    square
+    rounded
+    pill
+    parallelogram
+    diamond
+    triangle
+    oval
+    circle
+    underline
+    none
+    square bracket
+    curved bracket

 ## iThoughts Icon Names